Trail: Towpath

-Not all towpaths are suitable for use by cyclists, but where they are, and the canal is owned by British Waterways, a permit is required.
+Not all towpaths are suitable for use by cyclists, but on those that are on canals owned by British Waterways, a permit is required.
 There is no charge for a permit, but it acts as an opportunity to inform cyclists about safe and unsafe areas to cycle.
-Some areas including London are exempt from this policy, but are covered instead by the London Towpath Code of Conduct and cyclists must have a bell, which they ring twice when approaching pedestrians.
-Parts of some towpaths have been incorporated into the National Cycle Network, and in most cases this has resulted in the surface being improved.
+Some areas including London are exempt from this policy but are covered by the London Towpath Code of Conduct, and cyclists must have a bell, which they ring twice when approaching pedestrians.
+Parts of some towpaths have been incorporated into the National Cycle Network, and in most cases, this has resulted in the surface being improved.

-In France it is possible to cycle, rollerblade, and hike along the banks of the Canal du Midi.
+In France, it is possible to cycle, rollerblade, and hike along the banks of the Canal du Midi.
 A paved stretch of 50 km from Toulouse to Avignonet-Lauragais and another 12 km between Béziers and Portiragnes are particularly suited to cycling and rollerblading.
 It is possible to cycle or walk the entire Canal des Deux Mers from Sète to Bordeaux.
 Other French canals provide walkers "with many excellent routes, as they are always accompanied by a towpath, which makes a pleasant off-road track, and have the added virtues of flatness, shade and an abundance of villages along the way", though walking a canal can be monotonous, so that "a long trip beside a canal is better done by bicycle".

 Urban

-An urban trail is a citywide network of non-motorized, multi-use pathways that are utilized by bicyclists, walkers and runners for both transportation and recreation.
-Urban trails average ten foot in width and are surfaced with asphalt or concrete.
-Some are striped likes roads to designate two-way traffic.
-Urban trails are designed with connections to neighborhoods, businesses, places of employment and public transport stops.
+An urban trail is a citywide network of non-motorized, multi-use pathways that are used by bicyclists, walkers and runners for transportation and recreation.
+Urban trails have a variety of surfaces, and some designated for two-way traffic.